rgwch/ioBroker.mystrom-wifi-bulb/README.md

 ![](doc/bulb_2.jpg)

-Find out the release you're interessed in: <https://github.com/rgwch/ioBroker.mystrom-wifi-bulb/releases> and copy/paste the address of the .tar.gz link.
+Find out the release you're interested in: <https://github.com/rgwch/ioBroker.mystrom-wifi-bulb/releases> and copy/paste the address of the .tar.gz link.

 Read the warning and click "install" if you agree.